A Basic Guide to Using Duotrope

 After you have written and polished a poem or work of fiction or nonfiction, or created a piece of visual art, enter the details of that piece (length, genre, topic, etc.) and other desired criteria (such as payscale, submission method, etc.) on our publisher search page or agent search page.
 Need guidance?
 Read our guide to searching and study our glossary.

 Step 2: Explore

-Go through the list of search results to find markets that might be a good fit for the piece.
-Not all the markets in the search results will be.
-So that you don't have to comb through too many markets, we highly recommend that you fine-tune your search to match what you are looking for.
+Go through the list of search results to find publishers or agents that might be a good fit for the piece.
+So that you don't have to comb through too many listings, we highly recommend that you fine-tune your search to match specifically what you are looking for.

 Read our listings for the publications that interest you, and be sure to visit their websites to get a better feel for them and to get instructions on how to submit to them.
 Learn everything you can about the publication and read samples if possible.
 Research is key to success.